 Nevertheless, each moment of awareness contributes to gradual regulation.

-Therefore, progress should be measured in sensitivity rather than speed.
+Therefore, measure progress in sensitivity rather than speed.

 By learning how stress accumulates in the body, awareness can replace confusion, and small changes can begin to feel meaningful.